Last Updated on March 30, 2021

 When you’re under the influence of alcohol, you know you don’t feel the same as when you’re sober.
 But what’s actually going on in your brain and body when you’re drunk?

 After ingesting alcohol, the substance travels through your bloodstream to the brain.
-There, alcohol interacts with different receptors to depress your body’s functions.
+There, alcohol interacts with different receptors1 to depress your body’s functions.
 Drinking alcohol slows your reaction time, impairs your judgment, and makes you clumsier than normal.
 The more alcohol you drink, the more pronounced these effects become.

 Believe it or not, your dog can actually pick up on some of these changes.
 Dogs read your body language and tone of voice to cue them into how you’re feeling.
 If your body language is erratic due to being drunk, your dog might become confused, frightened, or even aggressive.

 It’s also no secret that alcohol has a strong smell.
 Even humans know that a drunk person’s breath or clothing can bear a signature pungent odor.
-Given that a dog’s sense of smell is up to 100,000 times better than a human’s, it should be no surprise that your dog knows you don’t smell the same.
+Given that a dog’s sense of smell2 is up to 100,000 times better than a human’s, it should be no surprise that your dog knows you don’t smell the same.

 Getting Drunk Affects Your Dog’s Routine